Divij-8/FastAPI/README.md

 ### 2. True Partial Updates (PATCH Logic)

-I implemented a professional `PUT` endpoint that functions as a `PATCH`.
+I implemented a `PUT` endpoint that functions as a `PATCH`.
 It only updates fields that are *explicitly* provided by the user (e.g., `if blog_in.title is not None:`), rather than forcing the user to resend the entire object.
 This is a critical feature for a good user experience.

 ### 3. Dependency Injection (`Depends`)